-The New York State Department of Health, (NYSDOH) with assistance from the local health department, has completed a source water assessment for this system, based on available information.
+The NYSDOH, with assistance from the local health department, has completed a source water assessment for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how rapidly contaminants can move through the subsurface to the wells.
 The susceptibility of a water supply well to contamination is dependent upon both the presence of potential sources of contamination within the well's contributing area and the likelihood that the contaminant can travel through the environment to reach the well.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
-See the section entitled "Water Quality" for a listing of the contaminants that have been detected.
+See the section entitled "Water Quality" for a list of the contaminants that have been detected.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.

-Our drinking water is derived from eight wells.
-The source water assessment has rated most of the wells as having a high susceptibility to nitrates and three of the wells as having a very high susceptibility to industrial solvents.
+Our drinking water is derived from 8 wells.
+The source water assessment has rated most of the wells as having a high susceptibility to nitrates and three (3) of the wells as having a very high susceptibility to industrial solvents.
+The very high susceptibility to industrial solvents is due primarily to point sources of contamination related to commercial/industrial activities in the assessment area.
 The high susceptibility of nitrate contamination is attributable to unsewered high density residential land use and related practices in the assessment area, such as fertilizing lawns.
-The very high susceptibility to industrial solvents is due primarily to point sources of contamination related to commercial/industrial activities in the assessment area.

-A copy of the assessment, including a map of the assessment area, can be obtained by contacting the Bethpage Water District at 25 Adams Avenue, Bethpage, New York.
+A copy of the assessment, including a map of the assessment area, can be obtained by contacting the Water District.

 We at Bethpage Water District work around the clock to provide top quality water to every tap throughout the community.
 We ask that all our customers help us protect our water resources, which are the heart of our community, our way of life and our children's future.
-Please call our office if you have any questions at (516) 931-0093.
+Please call our office if you have any questions.